bairwa25/Basic-Data-visu/README.md

 ## Basic-Data-visu

-This is basic methodes for Data Visualization using Python.
+These are basic methodes for Data Visualization using Python.

 - Line Plotting
 - Bar Plotting